gkdsn-com/studionari/_projects/namesake.md

 projectBuilder:
   - type: _section_text
     size: one
-    textOne: We partnered with Los Angeles based Namesake to define a visual identity that represented and advocated the radical simplicity of a one step beauty regime.
-A concept passed from a dermatologist mother to daughter.
+    textOne: "## We partnered with Nike Los Angeles based Namesake to define a visual identity that represented and advocated the radical simplicity of a one step beauty regime.
+A concept passed from a dermatologist mother to daughter."
     meaningful: intro
   - type: _section_image
     size: fit